zhusq20/CapybaraChat/README.md

-CapybaraChat, an instant messaging system on wwebpage.
+CapybaraChat, an instant messaging system on webpage.